iachettifederico/matest/README.md

 end
 ```

-If the return value of the `spec` block is `true`, the spec will pass and if it's false it will `fail`.
+If the return value of the `spec` block is `true`, the spec will pass and if it's `false` it will fail.

 If you return anithing else, you'll get a `NOT A NATURAL ASSERTION` status.